openedx/paragon/docs/decisions/0009-usage-of-react-bootstrap.rst

 Other notes:

 - As we build new components outside the scope of Bootstrap, we will likely want to use other components to compose larger ones.
 For example, we may use Buttons and Cards in a CourseCard component.
 When we do this we must import the components from Paragon's shell components and not react-bootstrap directly.
-Importing from local Paragon component shells and not react-boostrap will keep dependencies on react-bootstrap components in a single place, making future architectural changes easier.
+Importing from local Paragon component shells and not react-bootstrap will keep dependencies on react-bootstrap components in a single place, making future architectural changes easier.

 - We will ensure that the method in which we include react-bootstrap components is not a single, grouped import.
 It should be capable of being tree-shaken.